 - Avoid becoming dehydrated by drinking plenty of water

 - Smoking can make night sweats worse

 - Emotional upset and stress increases adrenaline levels, making your sweat glands work harder

-- Using an extract of sage such as hot flushes and night sweat tablets can provide relief from excessive sweating and night sweats.
+- Using an extract of sage in the form of tablets, drops, or cold teas can provide relief from excessive sweating and night sweats.